-Finley: Dems call Bernstein in Mich. gov race
+Finley: Democrats call Mark Bernstein in Mich. gov race

 Michigan’s Democratic gubernatorial primary lost one strong contender this week, but may be picking up another.

 Party officials have long courted prominent attorney Mark Bernstein of the “Call Sam” law firm that bears his family’s name.

 With the withdrawal of Congressman Dan Kildee, D-Flint, from the gubernatorial race, those calls on Bernstein have picked up.
 And apparently they are having an impact.